Lucrasoft/Splitter/GAME.md

 The only thing you have to send is the p's the rest is what you recieve excep for the last p

+### Testing

+Theres a exe in the releases panel of this repo you can use to test the program as follows `./Tester.exe "commands to execute" <rounds>` so for example `./Tester.exe "node bot.js" 20`

 <!-- ### Solutions file